 A majority of women experience pain in their breasts before the onset of menstruation.
 This pain is due to the hormonal fluctuations associated with the menstrual cycle.

-For women experiencing cyclical breast pain, it is recommended to use a well-fitting brassiere to better support the breast.
-The use of a support bra with steel underwire tends to reduce the pain in women with pendulous breasts.
+- For women experiencing cyclical breast pain, it is recommended to use a well-fitting brassiere to better support the breast.

-The use of sports bras during exercise has been shown to reduce pain related to breast movement.
+- Wear sports bras during exercise as they have been shown to reduce pain related to breast movement.
+(4)(5)

-The role of diet and lifestyle in relieving menstruation-associated breast pain is unclear.
-However, caffeine abstinence and supplementation with vitamin E and evening primrose oil are worth trying because they are generally harmless and may offer some pain relief.
-Additionally, these remedies have been supported by a small study.
+- Caffeine abstinence and supplementation with vitamin E and evening primrose oil are worth trying because they are generally harmless and may offer some pain relief.
 (6)

 These clots are nothing but tiny chunks of tissue shed from the uterus.
-They do not indicate a serious problem.
-If, however, these blood clots become unusually large or start appearing more frequently, a visit to the doctor is recommended to ensure all is well within.
+If, however, these blood clots become unusually large or start appearing more frequently, a visit to the doctor is recommended.

 Passing blood clots during menstruation is usually associated with lower abdominal cramps, and gentle heat therapy may help.

-The nausea can set in just before the period or after it starts but usually resolves on its own within the first few days.
-It can be part of premenstrual syndrome.
+Nausea can set in just before the period or after it starts but usually resolves on its own within the first few days.
+It can be part of PMS.

-It is believed that the nausea during menstruation is caused by the hormonal fluctuations and release of prostaglandins during this time of the month.
-This discomfort can be addressed by taking birth control pills.
+It is believed that nausea during menstruation is caused by the hormonal fluctuations and release of prostaglandins.

-These two compounds are known to regulate the activity of the smooth muscles in your intestines.
-During periods, these smooth intestinal muscles contract due to the effect of prostaglandins, leading to loose bowel movements.
+During periods, the smooth intestinal muscles contract due to the effect of prostaglandins, leading to loose bowel movements.

-Certain dietary items can help reduce the severity and frequency of diarrhea, especially probiotics, yogurt, and bananas.
-It is important to keep your meals light, simple, and not spicy.
-Avoid refined carbohydrates.
+- Certain dietary items can help reduce the severity and frequency of diarrhea, especially probiotics, yogurt, and bananas.

 Some women may experience a rise in their temperature during menstruation, which typically subsides within a few days.